datacentral-creator/datacentral-creator.github.io/Ontology.md

 These demographic trends suggest that tulpamancy is especially attractive to imaginative, cerebral, and socially shy individuals, many of whom seek companionship and self-improvement.
 We can interpret these demographics in terms of our three tiered system created in Text B.
 There is high LGBT representation in tulpa users \- this suggests a large representation of sexual minority groups.
 On the other hand, there is a high representation of ethnic majority groups for their geographic distributions.
 This suggests a high variation in social normative patterns implying high levels of social chaos placing tulpamancers as a demographic in the upper strata (social architects).
 This is reinforced by the high representation of neurodivergence.

-Documented Stabilization Techniques
+### Documented Stabilization Techniques
 Empirical and ethnographic studies, as well as community guides, consistently identify a core set of techniques used by tulpamancers to stabilize and maintain tulpa presence.
 These techniques are often adapted and personalized, but several recurring practices emerge across sources.

-Meditation and Hypnosis
+*Meditation and Hypnosis*

 Meditation is the most frequently reported technique, used by 54% of Isler’s respondents.
 Hypnosis is employed by 25%, with 21% using both practices.
 These practices are designed to focus attention, facilitate tulpa interaction, and deepen suggestibility.

-Visualization
+*Visualization*

 Visualization involves creating vivid mental images of the tulpa, often in a “wonderland” or mindscape.
 Veissière’s ethnography and community guides emphasize both “hallucinatory visualization” (perceiving the tulpa as a solid object in physical space) and “mind’s eye visualization” (overlaying the tulpa’s image in imagination).

-Sensory Immersion and Imposition
+*Sensory Immersion and Imposition*

 Sensory immersion engages multiple senses—auditory, tactile, visual, olfactory—to enhance the realism of the tulpa.
 Imposition refers to projecting the tulpa into external reality, training the senses to perceive the tulpa as external.
 Community guides detail exercises for presence imposition, environmental immersion, and endurance training.

-Narration and Conversational Maintenance
+*Narration and Conversational Maintenance*

 Narration is the practice of talking to the tulpa regularly, treating them as present and autonomous.
 This technique is considered foundational, with guides and ethnographies describing it as the “single most important aspect of tulpa creation”.
 Parroting—simulating the tulpa’s responses—is sometimes used to train vocality and independence.

-Forcing
+*Forcing*

 Forcing is a general term for intentional creation and interaction practices, encompassing meditation, visualization, narration, and personality development.
 Active forcing involves direct engagement in imagination; passive forcing refers to maintaining awareness of the tulpa throughout daily life.

-Possession and Switching
+*Possession and Switching*

 Possession allows the tulpa to temporarily control the host’s body, often starting with a single limb and progressing to full-body control.
 Switching is a more advanced technique, in which the host dissociates and the tulpa assumes full control, sometimes resulting in the host becoming a passive observer.

-Wonderland/Mindscape Creation
+*Wonderland/Mindscape Creation*
 Wonderlands are persistent, imagined environments where hosts and tulpas interact.
 These spaces facilitate immersive experiences, autonomy, and parallel processing.

-Meditation and Absorption
-Meditative practices in tulpamancy often draw on mindfulness, focused attention, and trance induction.
-Absorption—the trait of losing oneself in an activity—is correlated with success in tulpa stabilization.
-The Tellegen Absorption Scale is used in research to measure hypnotizability and imaginative engagement.
-Visualization Phases
+*Visualization Phases*

 Malfael’s Guide to Visual Imposition outlines a phased approach:
 Phase One: Still Life—Creating a detailed, static 3D model of the tulpa using reference images and closed-eye visualization.
 Phase Two: Motion—Animating the tulpa’s form through exercises like “Plug N Chug” and “The Short Film.”
 Phase Three: Finishing Touches—Enhancing realism by visualizing the tulpa under varied lighting, weather, and focus conditions; endurance training for sustained presence.

-Sensory Modalities
+*Sensory Modalities*

 Tulpamancers report auditory, tactile, visual, olfactory, and non-verbal communication (e.g., “raw thought,” “intuitive thinking,” “images, feelings, and music”).
 Sensory immersion is achieved through exercises that simulate physical sensations, such as feeling warmth when a tulpa places an imaginary coat on the host’s shoulders.
 Community-authored guides, such as those found on Tulpanomicon, Tulpa.io, and Tulpa.info, provide detailed, fieldwork-style documentation of stabilization techniques.
 These guides blend instructional and experiential modes, drawing on collective practices and peer feedback.
 Key Community Practices